 Specialist narrowboat insurance from Insure4Boats

-Whether you purchase a sailaway narrowboat or opt for a renovated model, you need to protect your investment by having the right insurance.
+Whether you purchase a sailaway narrowboat or opt for a renovated model, you may want to protect your investment by having the right insurance.

-At Insure4Boats, our specialist narrowboat insurance protects your boat against theft, accidental damage, malicious damage, and salvage charges.
+Specialist narrowboat insurance through Insure4Boats protects your boat against theft, accidental damage, malicious damage, and salvage charges.

-We also provide £3m Public Liability cover with each policy, so you’re protected against accidents on the waterways or if you cause damage to another boat.
+The cover also comes with £3m Public Liability cover with each policy, so you’re protected against accidents on the waterways or if you cause damage to another boat.

 Click the button below to discover how we can help and get an instant online quote today.